Yadava

 The Vrishnis are one of the Yadava clans, located in the region of Mathura.
 Location of the Vrishni among other groups: the Audumbaras, the Kunindas, the Vemakas, the Yaudheyas, the Pauravas and the Arjunayanas.

-The Yadava (lit. 'descended from Yadu'), were an ancient Indian people who believed to have descended from Yadu, a legendary king of Chandravamsha lineage.
+The Yadava (यादव) were an ancient Indian people who believed to have descended from Yadu, a legendary king of Chandravamsha lineage.

 The community was formed of various clans, being the Satvatas, Andhakas, Bhojas, Kukuras, Vrishni, Surasenas, and Abhira who all worshipped Krishna.
 They are listed in ancient Indian literature as the segments of the lineage of Yadu (Yaduvamsha).
 Amongst the Yadava clans mentioned in ancient Indian literature, the Haihayas are believed to have descended from Sahasrajit, the elder son of Yadu and all other Yadava clans, which include the Chedis, the Vidarbhas, the Satvatas, the Andhakas, the Kukuras, the Bhojas, the Vrishnis and the Surasenas are believed to have descended from Kroshtu or Kroshta, a younger son of Yadu.

 In the Mahabharata it is mentioned that when the Yadavas abandoned Dvārakā (Dwaraka) and Gujarat after the death of Krishna and retreated northwards under Arjuna's leadership, they were attacked and broken up.

 It can be inferred from the vamshanucharita (genealogy) sections of a number of major Puranas that, the Yadavas spread out across the Aravalli region, Gujarat, the Narmada valley, the northern Deccan and the eastern Ganges valley.
 The Mahabharata and the Puranas mention that the Yadus or Yadavas, a confederacy comprising numerous clans were the rulers of the Mathura region. and were pastoral cowherds.
 The Mahabharata also refers to the exodus of the Yadavas from Mathura to Dvaraka owing to pressure from the Paurava rulers of Magadha, and probably also from the Kurus.

 At various times there have been a number of communities and royal dynasties of the Indian subcontinent that have claimed descent from the ancient Yadava clans and legendary Yadava personalities, thus describing themselves as the ancient Yadavas.